 Lab coat Recommended Recommended Required Lab coat material should be chosen based on a hazard assessment.
 Flame resistant lab coats are required when handling pyrophoric materials.
 Comparable protective measures may be used in place of a lab coat depending on special research needs.
 These alternatives must be reviewed with the DLC EHS Coordinator.
 Gloves Required Appropriate gloves chosen based on hazards and compatibility.
-Eye protection Required Required Required Eyewear and face protection requirements based on hazard assessments.
+Eye protection and other PPE Required Required Required Eyewear requirements based on DLC/lab policies and hazard assessments.
+Other PPE may be required depending on PPE hazard assessment for the lab or DLC.